- Chart

 Positioning

-VF Corporation is positioned as a major player with a diverse portfolio of well-known brands catering to different segments.
-Its competitive advantages include brand recognition, global distribution network, and strong supply chain.
+VF Corporation is a global leader with a diversified portfolio of strong, well-recognized brands across multiple categories.
+Its competitive advantages include its brand equity, global distribution network, robust DTC capabilities, and a history of successful brand management and acquisitions.

 Total Addressable Market (TAM)